smie8/design-patterns/src/com/designpatterns/facade/FACADE.md

 - Does not encapsulate the subsystem classes or interfaces.
 It just provides a simplified interface to them, but the client can still access them directly.

 Cons:
+- Can become a god object (a class that knows too much or does too much) and is coupled to all classes of an app.